Teriks/LibLSLCC/README.md

 On mono you may get alot of warnings about missing comments.

 They are suppressed in the windows build but not yet in the mono build as the warning numbers are different.
-You will also get warnings about unknown warning numbers being suppressed, but this is harmless.
+You will also get warnings about unknown warning numbers being suppressed (XML comment warnings), but this is harmless.